Rizwaan-Max/taskflow-manager-/README.md

 ## Support

-For support and questions, please open an issue in the repository.
+For support and questions about WORKLOOP, please open an issue in the repository.